bluemaple wrote:Thanks for the thoughtful response @TT.

 Like other retail places, we can tell you if it's new or refurbished.
 We won't have much more info on that on most sales.
 We have, on occasion though, been known to give some hints in a thread if the deal is more than it seems at first glance.

-To contact Customer Service, use the SUPPORT form at the top of every woot page
+To contact CS, use the Customer Service form in the menu at the top right corner of every page

 ••• ► Woot's Return Policy